ng-learn-org/ng-learn-org.github.io/_drafts/Part-1-Polymer_Templates-Bindings.md

 This lib stands on [HTML Template Element][10] spec's shoulders providing binding, interpolation and some logic helpers.
 Lets take a look at these added features.

-We'll start with 'bindings' in this article.
+We'll start with 'bindings'.
+In this article we will try to gather facts, problems workarounds and tips I've found on from polymer's docs, articles about html templates spec and different code repos I've found.

 Next one will be on some logic features such as repeat and conditions.
 Then we will go into a third article on binding on native html elements, multiple insertion points and one way binding.

+## About templates

+- Its content is effectively inert until activated.
+Essentially, your markup is hidden DOM and does not render.
+- Any content within a template won't have side effects.
+Script doesn't run, images don't load, audio doesn't play,...until the template is used.
+- Content is considered not to be in the document.
+Using document.getElementById() or querySelector() in the main page won't return child nodes of a template.

 ## Binding to a property